iriven/cperccli/README.md

 # cperccli
-A Python  PERCCLI Wrapper for Dell PowerEdge RAID Controller
+A custom Python3  PERCCLI Wrapper for Dell PowerEdge RAID Controller

 in progress ...